vuejs/docs/src/guide/component-basics.md

 In the example above, `currentTabComponent` can contain either:

 - the name of a registered component, or
-- a component's options object
+- a local component object

 See [this sandbox](https://codepen.io/team/Vue/pen/oNXaoKy) to experiment with the full code, or [this version](https://codepen.io/team/Vue/pen/oNXapXM) for an example binding to a component's options object, instead of its registered name.